DadaNanjesha/GitHub-bulk-issue-creator/README.md

 ### 🔥 Key Improvements:

+✅ **CSV File Integration** – Added support for creating issues faster using a CSV file.
+✅ **Sponsorship Section** – Encourages users to sponsor the project for further development.
 ✅ **More engaging introduction** – Makes the project sound exciting and valuable.
 ✅ **Clearer structure & formatting** – Uses emojis, sections, and highlights for better readability.
 ✅ **More details on usage & contribution** – Helps first-time users get started quickly.